CapricanDRJ/witchers_shakespeare/index.md

 Together, they conspire to choke and crush

-The life and spirit of the Watchers' realm.
+The life and spirit of the Witchers' realm.

 ### Act III Scene III: Council in Tumult